bin3xish477/cybersecurity/HackTheBox/README.txt

 # HackTheBox

-This repo will contain any payloads or exploits I've used while pawning boxes on HackTheBox
+This repo will contain any payloads or exploits I've used or created while pawning boxes on HackTheBox